Kronus-Lab/k0s-ansible/README.md

 $ ansible-playbook site.yml -i inventory/multipass/inventory.yml
 ```

-Your inventory must include at least one `initial_controller` and one `worker` node.
+If doing a multi-node cluster, your inventory must include at least one `initial_controller` and one `worker` node.
 To get a highly available control plane more `controller` nodes can be added.
 The first initial controller creates tokens that get written to the nodes when the playbook is executed.

+If doing a single-node cluster, your inventory must include only one `initial_controller` and the variable `k0s_single_node` be set to `true`.

 `reset.yml`: